diku-dk/futhark/docs/man/futhark-pyopencl.rst

 --library
-  Instead of compiling to an executable program, generate a Python module that can be ported by other Python code.
+  Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
 The module will contain a class of the same name as the Futhark source file with ``.fut`` removed.
 Objects of the class define one method per entry point in the Futhark program, with matching parameters and return